View our local brochures

-Coast Park Gardens is a 2.5 hectare country garden and orchard farmed by a beautiful backdrop of large deciduous trees.
+Coast Park Gardens is a 2.5 hectare country garden and orchard framed by a beautiful backdrop of large deciduous trees.

 Coronation Reserve, just to the south of the boat ramps at Whangawehi, is where a large number of Maori were baptised into the Christian faith in 1842.
 The nearby hollow rock was used as a baptismal font and across the road is a recess in the rock face where it is said the records were kept.

 Frasertown is a small settlement with a long history.
 It was originally an armed constabulary outpost.
-Frasertown store is a good place to stop for a cold refreshment on a hot day as well as a general household supplies.
-Frasertown tavern is a local public house where there is entertainment some weekends.
-The town once had a theatre and many shops and was a thriving horticultural area in the early days of the country.
+Frasertown Store is a good place to stop for a cold refreshment on a hot day as well as general household supplies.
+Frasertown Tavern is a local public house where there is entertainment some weekends.
+The town once had a theatre and many shops and was a thriving horticultural area in the early days.
 The cemetery and the Christ Church Anglican Church, which is over 100 years old, are both worth a visit.